AnswerOverflow/AnswerOverflow/CONTRIBUTING.md

   - This is only for packages that don't make any calls to the databases.
 If you try to run the tests on the whole project without databases setup the tests will fail

 ## UI

 We use storybook for developing our components and pages.
-It offers an isolated enviroment with a powerful toolset to empower frontend development.
+It offers an isolated environment with a powerful tool set to empower frontend development.

 ### Design

-For more information on designing Answer Overflow UI's, check out our [Design Guidlines](./DESIGN_GUIDELINES.md).
+For more information on designing Answer Overflow UI's, check out our [Design Guidelines](./DESIGN_GUIDELINES.md).

 ### Gitpod